Chart Color Schemes

 Mount Helen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Mount Helen, as determined by the latest Census, 94.6% of dwellings were houses with the remaining 5.4% comprising semi-detached homes, apartments, and other types of dwellings.
-This contrasts with Non-Metro Vic., which had 85.6% houses and 14.5% other dwellings.
-Home ownership in Mount Helen stood at 38.7%, with mortgaged properties at 44.0% and rented ones at 17.3%.
-The median monthly mortgage repayment was $1,600, surpassing Non-Metro Vic.'s average of $1,499.
-Weekly rent in Mount Helen averaged $345 compared to Non-Metro Vic.'s $300.
+In Mount Helen, as per the latest Census evaluation, 94.6% of dwellings were houses, with the remaining 5.4% being semi-detached homes, apartments, or other types of dwellings.
+This contrasts with Non-Metro Vic., where 85.6% of dwellings were houses and 14.5% were other dwelling types.
+Home ownership in Mount Helen stood at 38.7%, with mortgaged properties making up 44.0% and rented dwellings comprising 17.3%.
+The median monthly mortgage repayment in the area was $1,600, surpassing Non-Metro Vic.'s average of $1,499.
+Meanwhile, the median weekly rent figure in Mount Helen was $345, compared to Non-Metro Vic.'s $300.
 Nationally, Mount Helen's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing